 - Contribution and commitment to diversity and multiculturalism; and

 - Professional identity, goals, and interests.

-Admissions Committee will select approximately 30 candidates to be interviewed.
+The Counseling Psychology doctoral program at KU admits approximately 6-8 students each fall.
+Both bachelor's level and master's level applicants are considered for admission.
+The admissions committee will select approximately 30 candidates to be interviewed.
 All faculty members and current students will have opportunities to participate in the interviews.
 Both group and individual interview activities will be conducted by faculty and current students on the Interview Day.
 Candidates who are offered admission are required to “accept” or “decline” the offer no later than April 15th.
 If a candidate on the alternate list receives an admission offer (which is usually close to April 15th), he/she has 7 days to act on the offer.
 If the offer is made on or after April 15th, the candidate has 3 days to make a definite decision.

 Alternative Admission Criteria

 Applicants MAY be admitted under alternative criteria provided there is evidence that the regular criteria do not adequately reflect the student's potential to succeed in the program.
 The faculty will review and make decisions on such applications on a case-by-case basis.
 The faculty reserves the right to require those who are admitted under the alternative criteria to take some background core courses in psychology before or during the first year of their training in the areas of general psychology, theories of personality, tests and measurement, abnormal psychology, experimental psychology, and introductory statistics.
 This decision will be made by the admissions committee and the student’s assigned advisor, and communicated to the student before he/she accepts admission to the program.

 Criminal Background Check